tuomas2/automate/docs/source/system.rst

 .. inheritance-diagram:: automate.system.SystemObject
    :parts: 1

-SystemObject is baseclass for all objects that may be used within System (most importantly, Sensors, Actuators and Programs).
+:class:`~automate.systemobject.SystemObject` is baseclass for all objects that may be used within :class:`~automate.system.System` (most importantly, Sensors, Actuators and Programs).

 Due to multiple inheritance, many SystemObjects,